AnthonyC247/Crypto-Tracker/README.md

 # Crypto-Tracker:

-I created this application during the Major League Hackathon Web3event The application allows users to interact with the dropdown menu to select which crypto-currency prices to view (US or EUR)
+I created this application during the Major League Hackathon Web3App 48 hour event The application allows users to interact with the dropdown menu to select which crypto-currency prices to view (US or EUR)

 I am currently updating the application during my time to further improve the static and dynamic implementation